-To adjust a setting, touch its gauge to select it then turn Knob A. You can also use the touch to select then swipe method described earlier.
+To adjust a setting, touch its gauge to select it then turn the knob assigned to <DIAL>.
+You can also use the touch to select then swipe method described earlier.

 To enable or disable a control, touch the control's label.
 When enabled the control text will be inverted.
 Noise Reduction is enabled in this example.
 You can also select the control's gauge then touch the Tgl button to enable or disable that control.